apache/airflow/airflow/jobs/JOB_LIFECYCLE.md

  under the License.
  -->

-Those sequence diagrams explain what is the lifecycle of the Job with relation to the database operation in the context of the internal API of Airflow.
+These sequence diagrams explain the lifecycle of a Job with relation to the database operation in the context of the internal API of Airflow.

 As part of AIP-44 implementation we separated the ORM Job instance from the code the job runs,